 While a Coverdell ESA allows your account to grow tax free, there is no tax deduction for contributions.
 Distributions from a Coverdell ESA are tax-free for qualified K-12 and college educational expenses.

 This account has income limits that a 529 plan doesn’t have.
 You can’t contribute to the account if your MAGI is over $110,000 if you’re a single filer or over $220,000 if you’re part of a married couple filing jointly.
 Contribution limits tighten if your MAGI is between $95,000 and $110,000 for single filers and between $190,000 and $220,000 for joint filers.

 How to get started: You can open a Coverdell ESA account at most brokerage firms and banks.
 Make sure that you meet the income limits and don’t contribute more than $2,000 per year.

 The bottom line

 For some, a 529 plan can be the best way to save for a college education.
-But it’s not a perfect option, and many parents may want to consider other ways to save for college before settling on their education savings strategy.
+But it’s not a perfect option, and many parents will want to consider other ways to save for college before settling on the right strategy.

 If you live in a state that gives you a state income tax deduction for 529 contributions and you’re already maximizing your other tax-deferred investments like a 401(k), IRA, and HSA, contributing to a 529 plan can reduce your tax burden and save for the future at the same time.

 If you don’t qualify for a tax deduction for 529 contributions or aren’t maximizing other more tax-efficient investments, one of the options above may be a better choice.